AmenAnthem/speedrun-notes-reloaded/others/marathon-notes.md

+---
+title: Marathon Notes
+author: ChristoWolf
+---

 # Introduction
-Amen is running the game and currently the only one dooing so, and I'll try to give you some insights.
+Amen is running the game and currently the only one doing so, and I'll try to give you some insights.
 Some might remember this game, but likely only a few will do so in a fond way.
 We are twin brothers who have quite a bit of nostalgia for it, because it was one of only a few games featuring a 2-player co-op story mode on the original Playstation.